-TAC186/02RECOMMENDED that approval be granted for the University to implement the proposed 'Restricted Parking Area'.(02-13119:P2782)
+TAC186/02 RECOMMENDED that approval be granted for the University to implement the proposed 'Restricted Parking Area'.
+(02-13119:P2782)

-MINUTES OF TRAFFIC ADVISORY COMMITTEE MEETING HELD 20/11/02 (Contid)
+MINUTES OF TRAFFIC ADVISORY COMMITTEE MEETING HELD 20/11/02 (Cont'd)

-13. Thomas George, MP; forwarding a letter from Vistara Primary School seeking a 40 kph School Zone on Richmond Hill Road in the vicinity of the entrance driveway to the School.
+Thomas George, MP; forwarding a letter from Vistara Primary School seeking a 40 kph School Zone on Richmond Hill Road in the vicinity of the entrance driveway to the School.

 Members were advised that a 40 kph School Zone had recently been installed at the start of the access road to the School.
 Mr Baldwin confirmed that a School Zone on Richmond Hill Road was not appropriate as the School did not have frontage to that road.
 It was noted that at the time of the development of the School, Council was advised by the developer that a significant intersection upgrade was not considered necessary as traffic movements were relatively minor and all children were dropped off at the end of the access road near the School.

-TAC187/02 RECOMMENDED that the writer be advised that a School Zone was not
+RECOMMENDED that the writer be advised that a School Zone was not considered warranted for the reasons set out above.
+(02-13139:S346,R1012)

-- TAC187/02 RECOMMENDED that the writer be advised that a School Zone was not considered warranted for the reasons set out above.
-(02-13139:S346,R1012) - 14.
-Tullera Rural Fire Service; reiterating the need for the 60 kph speed zone to be extended a further 0.3Km north on Dunoon Road, near the Minshul Crescent turn-off.
-Due to the another recent accident on the bend in question it was suggested that
+Tullera Rural Fire Service; reiterating the need for the 60 kph speed zone to be extended a further 0.3Km north on Dunoon Road, near the Minshul Crescent turnoff.

-Due to the another recent accident on the bend in question it was suggested that the signage be further upgraded to include three (3) chevron markers for Dunoonbound traffic and the installation of a left and right-hand curve warning sign for both approaches.
+Due to the another recent accident on the bend in question it was suggested that the signage be further upgraded to include three (3) chevron markers for Dunoon-bound traffic and the installation of a left and right-hand curve warning sign for both approaches.

-TAC188/02RECOMMENDED in accordance with the above.(02-13203:R3407,S346)
+RECOMMENDED in accordance with the above.

+(02-13203:R3407,S346)